Author: Spiros Kakos

 No scholar today believes the fable that Galileo at this meeting stamped his feet in anger, and cried out: “E pur si muove”—”but it does move.”
 The records of the trial prove that he was submissive throughout, and most anxious to curry favor with his judges.
 This ridiculous statement was first ascribed to Galileo by the unreliable, gossipy Abbe Irailh in the third volume of his Querelles Litteraires (Paris, 1761).

 It is also very important to note that when Edward J. Larson of the University of Georgia in USA attempted in 1997 to repeat an older study conducted in 1916 (by the noted psychologist James Leuba) concerning the percentage of scientists believing in God, he was surprised to find out that the percentage remained the same despite the great advances of science!
 A very stable 40% of the scientists surveyed (biologists, mathematicians, physicists and astronomers included) answered that they believed in the existence of a God, despite all the astounding scientific breakthroughs in the years that have elapsed !
-What is more, a 2005 survey of scientists at top research universities found that more than 48% had a religious affiliation and more than 75% believe that religions convey important truths .
+What is more, a 2005 survey of scientists at top research universities found that 38% had a religious affiliation and more than 73% believe that religions convey important truths.
+The same study showed that religiosity in the home as a child is the most important predictor of present religiosity among scientists.
 What is more, in the Global Values Survey that is conducted since 1981) it is shown that the higher the educational level of a person the more possible it is that this person will be religious.
 So being religious is not imcompatible to being a scientist as some people are trying to make us think.

 People are tired of dogma (religious or scientific) and of cold science as well.
 As a final conclusion one could say that we must stay humble in front of the wisdom of nature, search like a scientist, believe in human and its higher value like a theologist and work all together to discover the truth!
 Asking the right questions is sometimes more important than knowing the answers…